-A legal defense used to reduce the liability of a defendant by shifting some of the blame to other persons or parties in a legal dispute, including the Plaintiff.
+Also known a “proportionate responsibility” under Texas law, it’s a legal defense used to reduce the liability of a defendant by shifting some of the blame to other persons or parties in a legal dispute, including the Plaintiff.
 The term comes from the process of “comparing” the negligence of two or more persons in any given accident and usually involves a judge or jury assigning a percentage of responsibility to the parties for causing a certain incident or injury.
 Under Texas law, an injured Plaintiff is barred from recovering damages if they are found to be more than 50% negligent in causing the injury or accident.

 An amount of money awarded in order to compensate or reimburse the plaintiff for injuries or damages caused by the defendant in a civil case.
 Examples of compensatory damages in a personal injury case include medical bills, lost wages, pain and suffering, and mental anguish.
 Compensatory damages may also be characterized as “economic” and “non-economic” in nature.

 The resulting loss, injury or harm sustained by a person involved in an injury or accident.
 For instance, a person who is injured in a car accident may sustain damages in the form of vehicle repair costs, medical expenses, and lost wages.
 Other from of damages in a personal injury case can also include pain and suffering, mental anguish, and physical impairment.

 The party who is being sued by a plaintiff.
 The party against who a claim is brought in a court.